-There is a growing recognition of the importance of transgender perspectives on the environment.
-Unlike more established approaches in the environmental humanities and queer studies, transecology is a nascent inquiry whose significance and scope are just being articulated.
-Drawing on the fields of gender studies and ecological studies, contributors to this volume engage major concepts widely used in both fields as they explore the role of identity, exclusion, connection, intimacy, and emplacement to understand our relationship to nature and environment.
+There is a growing recognition of the importance of transgender perspectives about the environment.
+Unlike more established approaches in the environmental humanities and queer studies, transecology is a nascent inquiry whose significance and scope are only just being articulated.
+Drawing upon the fields of gender studies and ecological studies, contributors to this volume engage major concepts widely used in both fields as they explore the role of identity, exclusion, connection, intimacy, and emplacement to understand our relationship to nature and environment.

 Transecology: Transgender Perspectives on Environment and Nature will be of great interest to scholars, graduate students, and advanced undergraduates in transgender studies, gender studies, ecocriticism, and environmental humanities.

 Susan Stryker, PhD, University of Arizona, USA

 Greta Gaard, PhD, University of Wisconsin – River Falls, USA

 Introduction.
 "Transecology: (Re)Claiming the Natural, Belonging, Intimacy, and Impurity"

 Anna Bedford, PhD, St. Mary’s College of Maryland, USA

 Chapter 1.
 ‘The Bog is in Me’: Transecology and The Danish Girl